 The EU promotes the highest safety standards for all types of civilian nuclear activity, including power generation, research, and medical use.
-In response to the 2011 Fukushima nuclear accident, a series of stress tests were carried out in 2011 and 2012 to measure the ability of EU nuclear installations to stand up to natural disasters.
+In response to the 2011 Fukushima nuclear accident, a series of stress tests were carried out in 2011 and 2012 to measure the ability of EU nuclear installations to withstand natural disasters.

-In July 2014, the EU amended its Nuclear Safety Directive from 2009, which sets up common safety rules for nuclear installations.
+In July 2014, the EU amended its Nuclear Safety Directive from 2009, which establishes common safety rules for nuclear installations.

 Radioactive waste and decommissioning